 Listen Closely – Change The Channel

 When we develop the ability to hang out with positive body sensations, we open and nurture a deeper listening to ourselves and our deepest needs and wants, a sort of meditation.
-It’s a new channel to turn to besides the thought “I have to figure this out” channel.
-During transitions, it is especially important that we take the time to listen closely to our sensations because they will tell us if we like something and want more of it or dislike something and want to move away from it.
+It’s a new channel to turn to besides the thought channel saying “I have to figure this out” .
+During transitions, it is especially important that we take the time to listen closely to our heart and sensations because they will tell us if we like something and want more of it or dislike something and want to move away from it.
 Ask yourself right now if you have ever been aware of and yet ignored those signals and realized later that you ran an internal stop sign that was trying to save you a lot of grief.
 Clients often say to me “I knew I shouldn’t have done that.”
 By listening closely, you connect deeply with yourself, increasingly the likelihood that you will consistently move towards what you most want rather than always leaving what you don’t want.
 Bessel van der Kolk in The Body Keeps The Score writes “If you have a comfortable connection with your inner sensations — if you can trust them to give you accurate information — you will feel in charge of your body, your feelings, and yourself.”
 Facing transition begins with listening closely.
-It’s time to change the channel.
+Want help?
+Let’s talk.